Johannes613/redat-smart-livestock/README.md

 The web dashboard will open locally at `http://localhost:5173`.

 ---
 *Developed with 🐪 passion for the Tatweer Hackathon 2026.
-Enabling the next generation of smart desert agriculture.*
+Enabling the next generation of smart agriculture in Al Qua'a, Al Ain.*